Gus G: Career

-The stage name "Gus G" has two sources of origin.
-"Gus" is a common Greek American English translation of the name "Kostas", and "G" was a nickname given to him by a friend during his time living in the US.

 At the age of 18 he left Greece to enroll in the Berklee College of Music, but left after only a few weeks and began working on making a name on the metal scene.
-During his brief time at Berklee Gus came into contact with Joe Stump, who he credits as a great influence on his career.
+During his brief time at Berklee, Gus came into contact with Joe Stump, who he credits as a great influence on his career.
 In 1998, Gus G decided to record a demo with some close musician friends in the United States.
 The project was entitled Firewind, and was used as a showcase for Gus's guitar skills in an attempt to earn a professional recording deal.
 The demo attracted the attention of Leviathan Records, but activity was put on hold when Gus was hired by Nightrage, Dream Evil, and Mystic Prophecy.
 After the release of these bands' debut albums, Gus's attention returned to his band, Firewind.
 The band has released seven studio albums to date and has gone through many lineup changes.
 Gus G was declared third of the three best guitar players all over the world in 2003 by the Japanese magazine BURRN!.

-In July 2005, he temporarily replaced Christopher Amott as guitarist of melodic death metal band Arch Enemy on their Ozzfest dates, and also contributed to their album Doomsday Machine by playing lead guitar on the song "Taking Back my Soul".
-He has made guest appearances for various artists, including the title track song on Rob Rock's Garden of Chaos, as well as solos on the songs "Felonies of the Christian Art" and "Life Deprived" by Old Man's Child's album In Defiance of Existence.
-Gus has also performed a few solos on the album Gallows Gallery by the Japanese avant-garde black metal band Sigh).

 In 2009, Gus was sent an email invitation from Ozzy Osbourne's management to learn several songs and take a flight to Los Angeles to audition for the role of guitarist in Ozzy Osbourne's backing band.
 After jamming with the band, Gus was "asked on the spot to come back and perform a concert with Ozzy a couple of months later".
 Soon thereafter it was announced that Gus G would be taking the place of lead guitarist for Ozzy Osbourne.
 Ozzy had decided to part ways with longtime guitarist Zakk Wylde, because he thought his music was beginning to sound too much like Zakk's band Black Label Society.
 Gus's first live appearance with Ozzy was at the BlizzCon 2009.